 The image shown above is a fantastic example of a well-constructed PDP.
-All information is completely legible and recognizable, satisfying food labeling requirements and marketing best practices.
+All information is completely legible and recognizable, satisfying nutrition facts food label requirements and marketing best practices.
 You can clearly see the net weight label found at the bottom area of the PDP, calculating the amount of product in the bag.
 Key nutritional information is called out in a user-friendly way, using graphic imagery to capture the attention of the consumer.

 To the rear of the PDP, you’ll find a properly formatted ingredients list.
 All ingredients listed are in the proper order, based on the quantity used in production.
 There is a clear allergen warning listed on the bottom, keeping users as safe as possible.
 There is also clear nutritional information listed to the side, covering all the mandatory bases.

-PopChips is another company that has successfully leveraged the power of their PDP and back panel to grab the consumers attention while covering all legal food labeling requirements.
+PopChips is another company that has successfully leveraged the power of their PDP and back panel to grab the consumers attention while covering all legal labeling requirements.

 Beyond the easy-to-read nutritional panel and compliant ingredients list, we see the manufacturer information clearly printed just above the barcode.
 We also see great use of the information panel for extra marketing power and an easily-recognizable allergen-free callout.